lorenzo-eng/openmv-catsvsdogs-classification/Readme.md

     UID_GID=$(id -u):$(id -g) docker-compose run embontf

-exports needed to create a non-root user inside the container to run tf scripts in a safer way.
+`UID_GID` variable needed to create a non-root user inside the container to run tf scripts in a safer way.

+**n.b** if you run docker with root user, but your non-root user is able to gain root privileges using the `sudo` command, run:

+    UID_GID=$(id -u):$(id -g) sudo -E docker-compose run embontf

+To preserve environment variables.

-Then, the container is started sharing `model_prepare` folder with the host (useful to easily get training output files on the host).
+The container is started sharing `model_prepare` folder with the host (useful to easily get training output files on the host).

 ### Train the model and compile the OpenMV Firmware